Laser Treatments for Ice Pick Scars: What You Need to Know

 How it works

 A high concentration of trichloroacetic acid (TCA), typically between 70-100%, is carefully applied to the base of the ice pick scar using a fine applicator.
 The acid triggers a controlled wound response, causing the skin to regenerate and fill in the scar over time.
-The repeated application of TCA CROSS over several sessions can gradually elevate the scar, reducing its depth.
+The repeated application of TCA over several sessions can gradually elevate the scar, reducing its depth.

 What to expect